I know this article contains a lot of text, but trust me, it’s absolutely worth reading—you’ll become much more productive!

-This method will save you brain cells and eye power.
+This method will save you mental effort and reduce eye strain.

 Example: